 A visit to the medieval Hohenwerfen Castle is an absolute must and an incomparable experience.
 With a broad view over the Salzach Valley, the castle once served as a defensive castle of the Prince Archbishops of Salzburg.
 Today you can get to know this medieval castle and its history within the framework of castle tours.
 And once you’re there, you should not miss the spectacular falconry flight demonstrations based at the castle.

 Even in the summer you must dress warmly when you visit the legendary Ice Caves between April and October.
-The largest known Ice Caves in the world extends over 42km into the mountain.
+The largest known ice caves in the world extend over 42km into the mountain.
 Accessible to the public is an approximately 1km long path, where one can be immersed in this fascinating ice world.

-Gourmets can enjoy the award-winning 4-Hat cuisine of the Oberauer restaurant.
+Gourmets can enjoy the award-winning 4-toque cuisine of the Oberauer restaurant.
 For years, this has been one of the best restaurants in the world.

 In summer, hikers can learn more about one of the most successful film productions on the new Sound of Music Trail.
-Not only fans of the film are enthusiastic about the so-called “Gschwandtanger”, because one of the best-known scenes was filmed here – in the background you cannot miss the Hohenwerfen Castle.
+It’s not just fans of the film who are enthusiastic about the so-called “Gschwandtanger”, where one of the best-known scenes was filmed – in the background, you cannot miss the Hohenwerfen Castle.